BladeRunnerJS/brjs-site/docs/reference/faq.md

 Right now BladeRunnerJS templates use Knockout by default.
 But there's no reason why you can't use Angular, Ember, React or any other front-end framework *with BladeRunnerJS*.

-We do have a tutorial that demonstrates how to [Use AngularJS within a BladeRunnerJS app](http://bladerunnerjs.org/blog/using-angularjs-with-bladerunnerjs/).
+We have a tutorial that demonstrates how to [Use AngularJS within a BladeRunnerJS app](http://bladerunnerjs.org/blog/using-angularjs-with-bladerunnerjs/).
 More examples of using BRJS with other technologies to follow.

 ## How do Blades relate to Web Components?